2023 Most Popular Mechanics & Repairers Associate Degree Trade Schools

 Of the 33 students majoring in mechanical repair at Wallace State, Hanceville, 94% are male and 6% are female.

 Out of the 14 schools in the United States that were part of this year’s ranking, University of Arkansas - Fort Smith landed the # 4 spot on the list.
-UAFS is a medium-sized public school located in the small city of Fort Smith.
+UAFS is a moderately-sized public school located in the small city of Fort Smith.

 Full Mechanics & Repairers at University of Arkansas - Fort Smith Report